Seoul, South Korea 2019

 In some of the more expensive neighborhoods (Gangnam-gu) busses seemed less accessible.
 You see more of these 5 – 6 lane roads and pavements of 10 meters wide.
 They did have some Lime steps over there so used those a couple of times.
 Some of the steeper streets uphill that didn't work very well though.

 What was supposed to be one of the highlights of this trip, and I was looking forward to, was the border with North Korea.
-I booked this a couple of days upfront with a local tour operator to go and visit the tunnels that North Korea dug, visit the JSA zone (you could enter one of those blue cabins and stand theoretically in North Korea), and watch the fake villages from the border.
-Sadly, this didn't go through.
+I booked this a couple of days upfront with a local tour operator to go and visit the tunnels they dug, visit the JSA zone (you could enter one of those blue cabins and theoretically stand in North Korea), and watch the fake villages from the border.
+Sadly enough, this didn't go through 😔.